Lennart1978/shuffle/README.md

 # shuffle
 Shuffle command prints out an ASCII art picture with a cool shuffle effect.

-## Version 1.1.0: Now you can shuffle every textfile !
+You can also shuffle every kind of text file. (>=v1.0.0)

 Usage: